 Several members have suggested an EngineRm reading co-op so members can share their books.
-We have copies of Boys in the Boat, Assault on Lake Casitas and Gates of Fire at the club waiting for their next readers.
+We have copies of most of a few of these books kicking around the club and we will set up a book shelf.
 If you pick up any of the books below, thanks in advance for passing them a long when you are finished.

 1) Boys in the Boat by Daniel James Brown